 Sofja Kovalevskaja Award

-Scientists and scholars from all disciplines may apply directly to the Alexander von Humboldt Foundation.
-The Humboldt Foundation plans to grant up to eight Sofja Kovalevskaja Awards.
+Scientists and scholars from all disciplines may apply online to the Alexander von Humboldt Foundation until 31 July 2016.
+The Humboldt Foundation plans to grant up to six Sofja Kovalevskaja Awards.
 The award is valued at up to €1.65 million.

 - Doctorate or comparable academic degree (Ph.D., C.Sc. or equivalent), completed with distinction less than six years prior to the application submission deadline.
 Should it not be possible or customary to take a Ph.D. in your subject or country of origin, you may apply up to ten years after completing your Master's or Diploma Degree provided that your publication record is commensurate with a Ph.D. and your current career stage.

 - Career level: the award would enable the successful applicant to take on a leadership position (e.g. head of a junior research group) in Germany for the first time.
 Moreover, the applicant must not have held or accepted an offer of permanent employment in Germany.
 The relevant date is the date of the selection.

 - Cutting-edge academic achievements documented particularly by a comprehensive list of independent academic publications reviewed according to international standards and printed in journals and/or by publishing houses.

 - Support of the German host institution, evidenced by a detailed expert's report from the academic host as well as the host's agreement and the confirmation from the administration at the host institution.

-- Three supporting expert reviews from academics (at the applicant's own institute or other institutes, where possible including some outside the applicant's country of origin).
+- Two supporting expert reviews from academics (at the applicant's own institute or other institutes, where possible including some outside the applicant's country of origin).

 - Language skills: scholars in the humanities or social sciences and physicians must have a good knowledge of German if it is necessary to carry out the project successfully; otherwise a good knowledge of English; scientists and engineers must have a good knowledge of German or English.